katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 community through our open-source model.
 Therefore, Material for MkDocs itself is already free.

-> We offer an affordable "Individual" tier starting at $15/month, which is meant for individuals and non-profit organizations using Material for MkDocs to build 1-2 sites for non-commercial purposes.
+> We offer an affordable [The Individual] tier starting at $15/month, which is meant for individuals and non-profit organizations using Material for MkDocs to build 1-2 sites for non-commercial purposes.
 This tier provides access to all new features, allowing you to benefit from our ongoing development efforts.

 __How can I set my billing to monthly or yearly?__
 > You can sponsor on a monthly or yearly basis.
 The [billing cycle] is an account-level setting and can be easily changed by you in your account.
 If, for some reason, you cannot make this change, you can create a dedicated bot account with a yearly billing cycle on GitHub, which you only use for sponsoring (some sponsors already do that).

-> If you have any problems or further questions, please reach out to sponsors@squidfunk.com.
+If you have any problems or further questions, please reach out to sponsors@squidfunk.com.

 __Can we get an invoice for our sponsorship?__
-> Unfortunately, we can't provide you with an invoice for your sponsoring transaction, as GitHub Sponsors handles all transactions for us.
+> Unfortunately, we can't provide you with an invoice for your sponsoring transaction, as [GitHub Sponsors] handles all transactions for us.
 However, GitHub automatically sends you a payments receipt via mail once the sponsorship is active.